getcodelimit/codelimit-action/README.md

 </div>

-To run Code Limit on every push and before every merge to main, append it to your GH Action workflow:
+To run CodeLimit on every push and before every merge to main, append it to your GH Action workflow:

 ```yaml